 Since laser energy is absorbed by water, hemoglobin and melanin, different people will require different dosages so that the target tissue of interest obtains the desired energy density.
 The depths of the target will also play a major part in this decision.
 Since light energy will be absorbed by other tissues that lie between the target tissue and the skin surface, one should increase the dose to obtain the desired dosage at the target site.
 In order to bio-stimulate the tissue, light must reach the target in a sufficient dose otherwise bio-stimulation will not occur.

 No, although one must never shine the laser directly into the eye.
 Otherwise, we recommend that laser devices not be used on the abdomen of a pregnant woman, in the presence of photosensitive compounds or directly on any cancerous tissue.

 The major difference between laser light and normal light is the laser beam's ability to travel long distances without being dispersed.
 This is known as coherence, and it enables the laser to focus its power within a small circumference.
 Pulsated laser light has been shown to have a strong therapeutic effect on cells and muscle tissue.
-A Theralase cold laser, for instance, doesn't produce heat or cut organic tissue like industrial lasers or surgical lasers.
+A Theralase® LLLT laser, for instance, doesn't produce heat or cut organic tissue like industrial lasers or surgical lasers.
 Instead, it pulses a focused or culminated light beam at body tissue (bone, skin, muscle, etc.) which in turn has profound beneficial effects on the functioning of human cells the building blocks of the body.